rohit-rao/cardboard/new-hunt-setup.md

 ### New hunt setup

 Small Board expects a hunt Google Drive folder to already be set up with a template spreadsheet in it (from which puzzle spreadsheets will be cloned).
-Small Board uses the list of users who have access to the Google Drive folder as the whitelist for authorizing users on login.
+Small Board uses the list of users who have access to the Google Drive folder as the allowlist for authorizing users on login.
 Once you've created a hunt Google Drive folder and placed a template spreadsheet in it, you should set the following environment variables:

 - `GOOGLE_DRIVE_HUNT_FOLDER_ID`
 - `GOOGLE_SHEETS_TEMPLATE_FILE_ID`